oscarpfernandez/immudbcc/README.md

     * Return the final `index` and the `hash` of the object's manifest.
 These values in combination with the objectID are the minimal elements required to retrieve the object.

 This use case was implemented in such a way it can be done concurrently, which is guaranteed by ImmuDB: all document properties and object manifests are written in parallel.

 ---

 ## 2.2 Object Retrieval:

-This essentially leverages the commit manifest acting as a document summary in order to fetch the document associated properties.
+This essentially leverages the commit manifest acting as a document summary in order to fetch the document's associated properties.
 In essence, it performs the following actions:

 * Step #1 - Read database object commit manifest: